To apply for a teaching license in the state of Ohio you must have

 Ohio Assessments for Educators (OAE)

 The OAE tests for professional knowledge and subject assessment are provided by the Evaluation Systems Group of Pearson.
 Online registration for these computer-delivered tests is available 24 hours per day, seven days a week.
 The option is available to register up to 24 hours before testing.
 Access www.oh.nesinc.com for information.
-Test scores should come to the Education Department directly from the testing service.
+Test scores should come to the Department of Education at Otterbein directly from the testing service.

-ACTFL (American Council on the Teaching of Foreign Language)
+American Council on the Teaching of Foreign Language (ACTFL)

-Foreign Language candidates are required to complete the ACTFL OPI and WPT instead of the OAE content test.
-ACTFL-LTI guidelines and preparation materials can be found at www.languagetesting.com.
+Modern Language candidates are required to complete the ACTFL OPI and WPT instead of the OAE content test.
+Information about ACTFL assessment can be found here.
 Candidates are responsible for bringing their score reports to the Education Department.

 Fingerprinting and Background Check